billyxs/notes.md/vim/CHEAT_SHEET.md

 {  " move to previous paragraph
 }  " move to next paragraph

-]] " move to next sections { in the first column
+%  " move to opposite brace or bracket the cursor is under ]] " move to next sections { in the first column
 ][ " move to next sections } in the first column
 [[ " move to previous section { in the first column
 [] " move to previous sections } in the first column

+[{ " move to beginning of code block or previous unmatched {
+]} " move to end of code block or next unmatchd }
+[( " move to beginning of code block or previous unmatched ( ]) " move to end of code block or next unmatchd )

 ]m " move to next start of method for java structured languages [M " move to next end of method for java structured languages